-An utility class has been provided to unify access to Bonita APIs and to avoid the use of lookups in JEE deployments: org.ow2.bonita.util.AccessorUtil.
+An utility class has been provided to unify access to Bonita APIs from both local and remote environments and so to avoid the use of lookups in JEE deployments: org.ow2.bonita.util.AccessorUtil.
 Through this class, Nova Bonita APIs can be reached in a unified way in both local and remote applications.
+From a developer point of view Nova Bonita APIs are just Java POJOs.